Texas Tech University

 (1) Make timely payments on valid invoices in accordance with the terms of the purchase order or the contract.
 Payments cannot be made from documents such as sales orders, packing slips, etc.

-4. Three-Way matching
+4. Three-Way Matching

 a.
 TTU requires a three-way matching process for purchase order payments greater than $10,000.
+Departments are encouraged to enter a receipt for all purchase orders.

 b.
 TTU requires a three-way matching process regardless of dollar amount on all purchase orders using the following funds: 11, 12, 13, 14, 21, 22, and 23.